MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **- applicationTypeDoesNotExist:** - the provided value for the application family was not found

 **- destinationApplicationServiceNotFound:** - a suitable destination service could not be found to put the environment.
-Occurs if missing or if tenant does not have access to the target application.
+Occurs if missing or if the tenant doesn't have access to the target application.

 **- invalidInput:** - the targeted property in invalid in some way

-   - target: {countryCode} - the country code property cannot be null or whitespace
+   - target: {countryCode} - the country code property can't be null or whitespace

-   - target: {environmentName} - the environment name property cannot be null or whitespace
+   - target: {environmentName} - the environment name property can't be null or whitespace

-   - target: {environmentType} - the environment type property cannot be null or whitespace, and must be a valid value (Production or Sandbox)
+   - target: {environmentType} - the environment type property can't be null or whitespace, and must be a valid value (Production or Sandbox)

    - target: {ringName} - attempt to create a production environment on a non-production ring